-Normal Like Me was founded on the words from Janet's son: “I just want people to see me as a normal mommy because I am normal like me and everybody is normal like themselves, why can’t some people understand this.
+Normal Like Me was founded on the words from Janet's son: “I just want people to see me as normal mommy, because I am normal like me and everybody is normal like themselves, why can’t some people understand this.
 All children just want to be happy, like me”.
 BJA Willicott (2016)

 Janet, the founder of Normal Like Me, holds a wealth of expertise in all matters SEND, Combined Public Health Campaigns, Rare Disease Strategies, Scientific Research, Legal Representation, Advice & Support.
 Moreover Janet has set up an service (Forensic Independent Investigations) [Fii] investigating the abhorrent rise of a fictitious disorder coined [Fii] Fabricating and or Inducing Illness, associated to Munchausen's by Proxy, that is now destroying families, by ill-infirmed health practitioners.

 Janet has set several UK Precedents, one in the High Court in the Upper Tier Tribunal (SENDist) on the grounds of Voice of the Child, Feelings and Emotional Perception based on her ECHR Report)(2028).
 Furthermore, Janet secured an Immediate FTT SENDist Decision on Safeguarding a non-verbal child within a school setting (2020).Moreover Janet submitted a SEND Case to Strasbourg, upon which the case was heard by the ECHR First Tier Single Sitting Judge, delivering a tough recommendation using ECrtHR, ECJ and UN [UNCRC], [UDHR] [CRPD] (2015 and 2016).